Harringay railway station: History

 In 1900 a second down slow passenger line was added and the down platform was made an island and widened along its entire length.

 The 1885 booking office building suffered fire damage in the 1960s and had been almost entirely removed by 1969.
-It was replaced by a small timber shack, which still serves as a ticket office today.
+It was replaced by a small timber shack, which serves as a ticket office until August 2021.
+Shortly thereafter it was demolished.
+Tickets sales are now by machine only.

 The station was renamed Harringay West on 18 June 1951, but reverted to Harringay on 27 May 1971.

 In 1975 the platform layout was altered with the west sides of both acting as single sided platforms.
 A replacement waiting room/canopy block was provided on each.

 Since 1976 under British Rail only the central part of the footbridge, and the girders built to carry the old booking office building, remain from the 1885 station structure.

 Under plans approved in 1897, the station was to be served by the Great Northern and Strand Railway (GN&SR), a tube railway supported by the GNR which would have run underground beneath the GNR's tracks from Alexandra Palace to Finsbury Park and then into central London.
 The GN&SR stations on each side would have been the same as the main line stations.
 The GN&SR route and stations north of Finsbury Park were cancelled in 1902 when the GN&SR was taken over by Charles Yerkes' consortium, which planned to merge it with the Brompton & Piccadilly Circus Railway to form the Great Northern, Piccadilly and Brompton Railway from Finsbury Park to Hammersmith (now part of the London Underground's Piccadilly line).